StefanoDeVuono/rfc-example/README.md

 ### Key Terminology:

-[^1] Final Proof: An original print or pre-print from which other prints are made.
+[^1]: Final Proof: An original print or pre-print from which other prints are made.

-[^2] Print Edition: a limited series of copies of an artwork made by an artist.
+[^2]: Print Edition: a limited series of copies of an artwork made by an artist.

-[^3] Numbered Print: shows the identity of the unique piece and how many pieces are in the edition.
+[^3]: Numbered Print: shows the identity of the unique piece and how many pieces are in the edition.
 A numbered print of "3/10" would be the third print of an edition of 10 prints.

-[^4]Authenticator: Agent that can verify that a piece is an authentic numbered print.
+[^4]: Authenticator: Agent that can verify that a piece is an authentic numbered print.

-[^5]Steganography: The process of hiding information in an existing object such that it is not perceptible to the human eye.
+[^5]: Steganography: The process of hiding information in an existing object such that it is not perceptible to the human eye.
 In this context it would mean a token hidden in a numbered print, but a staganograph can also exist in video, audio, or other media.